 - Create various customized backups using a backup plugin like VaultPress

-Get Rid of the Overhead Content on Your Site
+Get Rid of the Overhead Content on Your Site to Optimize WordPress

 Getting rid of the overhead content on your website forms a critical part of WordPress database optimization.
 Each comment, post, or page adds to your database.
 The best way to free up space is by deleting any unnecessary content from your WordPress admin area.
 It can be obsolete, unused, or duplicate content on your site.